Justin-Koida/EEG-Music-Prediction/models/baseline_model.md

 **Target Variable Ideas**

-Some addional ideas are changing the target variable.
+Some additional ideas are changing the target variable.
 Currently I have the target variable as a binary not liked/liked.
 I could tinker with the amount of classes I have for the target feature.
 I could create a model that uses the current scale of 1 to 9, and try to predict across 9 classes.
 Another idea would be to create a disliked, neutral, and liked classes.
 For this, I would use 1-3 as dislked, 4-6 as neutral and 7-9 as liked.

 **Tuning**